material-motion/material-motion/concepts/runtimes.md

     class Runtime
       function init()

+A Runtime can be paused.
+A new Runtime is initially paused.

+    class Runtime
+      var paused: Boolean

-A Runtime can be in the following states:
+A Runtime can be in two states: Active or Idle.
+The state is readonly.

-- Initializing
-- Active
+    RuntimeState {
-- Idle
+      Idle

-The state is read-only.
+      Active
+    }

     class Runtime
       readonly var state: RuntimeState